lcailleux/witcher-character-classifier/README.md

 # Witcher character classifier

 Convolutional Neural Network (CNN) analyzing the features of characters from the witcher 3.

+## Description

+This is my first personal deep learning project after completing the courses by professor Andrew Ng on Coursera.

+Being a fan of the witcher books and games series, I thought it could be fun :).

+Feel free to leave remarks on how to improve the model even more.

+## Installation

+   * Install pip
+   * create a virtual environment using python 3
+   * run the command:
+       ```
+       pip install -r requirements.txt
+       ```
+You can find many guides on pip, python and virtualenv on the web.

 ## Preprocessing
   * Creating a dataset using [Microsoft’s Bing Image Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-image-search-api/)